chipsheppard/osixthreeo/readme.txt

 Tags: one-column, two-columns, left-sidebar, right-sidebar, custom-background, custom-colors, custom-logo, custom-header, featured-image-header, featured-images, flexible-header, footer-widgets, full-width-template, theme-options, translation-ready, wide-blocks
 Requires at least: 4.5
 Tested up to: 5.2.3
-Stable tag: 1.3.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OsixthreeO is a flexible, lightweight, multi-purpose theme with extensive customizer controls and a colorful custom header.
+OsixthreeO is a lightweight, multi-purpose theme with extensive customizer controls and a unique custom header.

 == Description ==
-OsixthreeO has a unique custom header with color, layout, text and height controls that let you decide what your site looks like.
+OsixthreeO provides color, layout, font and header controls that will allow you to craft something unique.
+The custom header displays a color gradient, a video or an image in the background which can be overridden with a page or post's featured image.

 2 Widget Areas
   - Sidebar